Reading time:

 A long-distance move can be time-consuming and logistically trickier than a short-distance one.
 So a flat rate may make more sense than a by-the-hour one depending on how far you’re going.
 Factor in the distance, do some math, and go from there.

 These services can range from providing packing supplies and materials to the moving of artwork and other delicate items (including custom crate building for bigger items) to the assembly and disassembly of furniture.
 Maybe you need some carpet and/or window cleaning done, or some carpentry repair and/or restoration work.
 Or maybe you’d like the services of a professional electrician to help with the wiring and installation of your TV, stereo, etc. at your new place.
-Whatever the case, be sure to look into the additional services options you have.
+Whatever the case, be sure to look into the additional service options you have.
 These can help guarantee that you’ve covered all your bases and ensured a smooth and painless transition for you and all your belongings, from beginning to end.

 Top 5 Popular Reads